PDCbc/auth/design/specification/DesignSpecification.md

-# Auth Component Design Specification
+# Authentication Component Design Specification

 ## Document Purpose

 The purpose of this document is to specify the design for the stand-alone authentication component of Physician's Data Collaborative system.
-The design specified herein is intended to provide guidance for developers working on either the auth component, or a component intended to interact with the auth componet. .
+The design specified herein is intended to provide guidance for developers working on either the auth component, or a component intended to interact with the auth componet.
+This design is intended to meet a subset of the system requirements for authenticating users.
+The requirements that will be addressed are described below.

 ## Related Documents

 * This document may refer to the models and diagrams provided in the `PROJECT_ROOT/design/models/` directory of the code repository.
 StarUML was the modelling tool that was used to generate and maintain these documents, it can be downloaded from: [http://staruml.io/](http://staruml.io/).

-* For convience This document may be converted to a word document (or back to markdown) via Pandoc, a util for converting between document types.
+* For convenience this document may be converted to a word document (or back to markdown) via Pandoc, a utility for converting between document types.
 See [http://pandoc.org/](http://pandoc.org/).

+* Much of this component's design is driven by the PDC network's Security Requirements Specification, this can be found on the project Polarian instance.
+This requires login credentials.
+A brief summary of the requirements for this component are given below.

-##
+## Summary of Requirements

+These requirements are derived from general system requirements, which can be found in the PDC project Polarian instance.
+Specific documents of interest include the Security Requirements Specification.
+This section does not give a comprehensive review of requirements, other documents may need to be consulted for a more detailed explanation.

+### Auditing

+The system shall provide a means of tracking user activity (within the authentication) component.
+Each action a user takes shall be recorded as an event, the following information **must** be recorded:

+* date and time
+* event type or description
+* user identification (when applicable), such that the true identification of the user can be determined (either via manual or automated process)
+    * username
+    * jurisdiction
+    * role (if applicable)
+    * group (if applicable)
+* event outcome (when applicable/possible)

+Specific events of interest are:

+* All authentication events, both successful and failed.
+* Verification of a previous authentication, both successful and failed.
+* All events with respect to group or role of a user
+* All user management events (addition, deletion, modification)

+Users of the system shall not be able to access, view, modify, or delete the audit records of the system.

+Sensitive data, such as passwords, shall hashed or encrypted (such that the original cannot be determined) prior to being recorded in audit logs.

+Audit logs shall be stored in a location where they can be backed up and accessed after the fact.

+### Access Control

+The access control policies described in the Security Requirements Specification will be *partially* met by this design.
+Full group based access control is beyond the current scope for this work.

+The system shall provide two roles:

+* `user` which allows for basic authentication.
+* `administrator` which allows one to control access for other users.

+### User Management and Restrictions

+* The system shall allow *only* system administrators to view, modify, delete, update, etc... the authentication information for users.

+### User Authentication

+* The system shall provide a means of authenticating users against a list of allowed users.
+* The system shall be able to verify that a previous authentication event occurred given an token.
+* The system shall be able to associated roles with specific users and return the role information upon request